 Old Parish House 200th Celebration | $1,000

-The weekend of celebratory events for the 200th Anniversary of the Old Parish House includes Sunday’s “History Day” activities, which include special speakers and actors who will discuss and present about the beginnings of the university, the development of the neighborhood, how enslaved people and the cultivation of tobacco helped shape the region, and even how Napoleon influenced College Park.
+The grant supported a weekend of celebratory events for the 200th Anniversary of the Old Parish House includes Sunday’s “History Day” activities, which included special speakers and actors who discussed and presented about the beginnings of the university, the development of the neighborhood, how enslaved people and the cultivation of tobacco helped shape the region, and even how Napoleon influenced College Park.

 Prince George’s County Police Explorers Post #1111 | $1,500